stevebuik/om-next-ideas/README.md

 An example project illustrating ideas on how to organise an om.next project

-This dev workflow emphasizes using clj on the jvm for most of the client (and server) code.
+This dev workflow emphasizes using clj on the jvm for most of the client and server code.
+Note that it still uses figwheel and devcards when doing client dev of the UI layer in the browser.

-This may not be your preference if you like using cljs tooling but it still uses figwheel and devcards when doing client dev.
+This may not be your preference if you prefer using cljs tooling.

 Definitely opinionated and reserves the right to be totally wrong.
-Just looking for feedback or confirmation of the ideas.
+Just looking for feedback or confirmation/critique of the ideas.

 ## Quick Start